openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 |:---|:---|:---|:---|:---|
 | encoding | String | No | "utf-8" | Specifies the encoding method for strings. |

 ## class RandomAccessFile

 ```cangjie
 public class RandomAccessFile {}
 ```

 **Function:** Random access file stream.
-Before calling methods of RandomAccessFile, you need to construct a RandomAccessFile instance via the [createRandomAccessFile](#func-createrandomaccessfilestring-string) method.
+Before calling methods of RandomAccessFile, you need to construct a RandomAccessFile instance using the createRandomAccessFile method.

 **System Capability:** SystemCapability.FileManagement.File.FileIO